 The Armory Arts and Music Center – Duluth is in its fourth year of providing opportunities to young musicians from 6th to 12th grade and is open from 4:00 – 6:00 on Tuesday and Thursday afternoons when public school is in session.

-The Center will provide teens the opportunity to find a positive, creative outlet through music education, performance and recording.
-It will teach young people to appreciate music and help them develop the life skills that are integrated into arts education.
-The Center will be open to all youth in Duluth but will make specific outreach efforts to children who are homeless and financially disadvantaged.
+The MRC provides teens the opportunity to find a positive, creative outlet through music education, performance and recording.
+The MRC teaches young people to appreciate music and help them develop the life skills that are integrated into arts education.
+The Center is open to all 6th – 12th grade youth in Duluth but will make specific outreach efforts to children who are homeless and financially disadvantaged.